Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

 {% endhighlight %}

 Two values for the `DumpType` field were introduced to represent files of this new format – 5 (full dump) and 6 (kernel dump).
-As of today, anyone faced with the same problem would be out of luck since the support for the new file format has not been fully implemented in the aforementioned forensic software.
+As of today, anyone faced with the same problem would be out of luck since the new file format is not fully supported in the aforementioned forensic software.

 {::options parse_block_html="true" /}
 <div class="info alert">
-**INFO:** As side note, a little [tweaking to the registry](https://support.microsoft.com/en-us/help/254649/overview-of-memory-dump-file-options-for-windows) will produce a so-called “full bitmap dump” (DumpType = 5) rekall recognizes.
+**INFO:** On a side note, a little [tweaking to the registry](https://support.microsoft.com/en-us/help/254649/overview-of-memory-dump-file-options-for-windows) will produce a so-called “full bitmap dump” (DumpType = 5) rekall recognizes.
 All it takes is setting the value of `CrashDumpEnabled` to 1 in `HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\CrashControl` and rebooting the system twice.
-During the first boot the “harvested” memory pages are written to the Windows pagefile in response to the critical error; it is the second boot that will create the crash dump file itself.
+During the first boot relevant (or all, in the case of a full dump) memory pages are written to the Windows pagefile in response to the critical error; it is the second boot that will create the crash dump file itself.
 Recall (and volatility) is rather a versatile framework, thus significant insights into the core of many issues can be gained by employing it and the reader is encouraged to do the experiment in his/hers spare time.
 However, in this case I will be using another tool, WinDbg, chosen for the added convenience of a disassembler.
 </div>
 {::options parse_block_html="false" /}